Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities

 We present analytic expression for critical points.
-Given a certain compact set $K$, we are interested in minimizing (or maximizing) relative entropy $\mu \in \mathcal{K}\to h(\mu_0,\mu)$ of $\mu\in \mathcal{K}$ with respect to $\mu_0$; this can be understood as a problem in Ergodic Optimization (see T. Bousch in \cite{Bousch} or \cite{BLL}) with constraints, where the potential to be minimized (maximized) is the relative entropy $\mu \to h(\mu_0,\mu)$ (see also the analytic expression \eqref{a1}).
+Given a certain compact set $K$, we are interested in minimizing (or maximizing) relative entropy $\mu \in \mathcal{K}\to h(\mu_0,\mu)$ of $\mu\in \mathcal{K}$ with respect to $\mu_0$; this can be understood as a problem in Ergodic Optimization (see \cite{BLL}) with constraints, where the potential to be minimized (maximized) is the relative entropy $\mu \to h(\mu_0,\mu)$ (see also the analytic expression \eqref{a1}).

 Information projections are important tools in Deep Learning (see \cite{Nielsen}, \cite{PolWu} or \cite{Good}), in the study of the Fisher Information (see \cite{Ama} and Section 5 in \cite{LR}), in the understanding of the maximum likelihood estimator and in Information Geometry, where the probabilities on the associated manifold do not have dynamical content (see \cite{Ama}).
 We quote F. Nielsen in \cite{Nielsen}: